develcooking/Reelix/README.md

 ## Things done
 - Sql basics, add categories, remove categories, ask for existing categories(see cmd branches and typetesting)
 - Dynamicly create categories (in Gui) see branch combobox

+At Categorie Management panel
+- To Create Categories(Typs)
+- To Delete Categories(Typs)

 ### Things Reelix needs to can:
 Typs must be removeable and addable